 Interior accessories are many that you should take care of when selecting so as to make the best choice for your interior design.
 Here are some of the key items to remember;

 3. Electrical fixtures (light, witches, cover plates, etc.)

 5. Hardware (door handles, cabinetry hardware, etc.)

 7. Furniture and so on.

-These accessories must be selected to further enhance the modernized look you want to give your home.
+You should select these accessories to further enhance the modernized look when you want to modernize your home.

-Summarily, the architecture of modern home design is defined by simplicity.
+Summarily, the main feature of the architecture of modern home design is its simplicity.
 To modernize a modern house, keep the layout, material, and accessories simple.

-As you decide on what design to give to your modernized home, this list will serve as a guideline and reminder as to the factors that matter the most when modernizing your home.
+As you decide on what design to give to your modernized home, this list will serve as a guideline and reminder as to the factors that matter the most to modernize your home.

 In addition, you can employ the service of a design expert like an architect to help you bring to reality all the muddled-up ideas you have in your head.